CityUHK-CompBio/ESCC_CMS/README.md

 ### Assign patient to ECMSs

 If you have your own data, pls prepare a scaled expression matrix first.
+Log2 transformation is also required for NGS dataset.

 ```{r}
 # check features used in our model